 For most applications, all you will need to write is:

 This is exactly the same as writing:

 def install # Create a virtualenv in `libexec`.
-If your app needs Python 3, make sure that # `depends_on "python3"` is declared, and use `virtualenv_create(libexec, "python3")`. venv = virtualenv_create(libexec) # Install all of the resources declared on the formula into the virtualenv. venv.pip_install resources # `pip_install_and_link` takes a look at the virtualenv's bin directory # before and after installing its argument.
+If your app needs Python 3, make sure that # `depends_on "python"` is declared, and use `virtualenv_create(libexec, "python")`. venv = virtualenv_create(libexec) # Install all of the resources declared on the formula into the virtualenv. venv.pip_install resources # `pip_install_and_link` takes a look at the virtualenv's bin directory # before and after installing its argument.
 New scripts will be symlinked # into `bin`. `pip_install_and_link buildpath` will install the package # that the formula points to, because buildpath is the location where the # formula's tarball was unpacked. venv.pip_install_and_link buildpath end